abavisg/may-vibes-16/debate_day/README.md

    ```
    python main.py
    ```
+3. When prompted, enter a debate topic (or press Enter to use the default topic)

-3. The system will execute a debate on whether artificial intelligence should be regulated by governments:
+4. The system will execute a debate on your chosen topic:
-   - The Pro agent (Ava) will argue in favor of regulation
+   - The Pro agent (Ava) will argue in favor of the topic
    - The Con agent (Ben) will present counterarguments
    - The Moderator (Mia) will evaluate both positions and declare a winner

 ---

+## Example Topics

+Here are some example debate topics you can try:
+- "Should artificial intelligence be regulated by governments?"
+- "Is remote work better than working in an office?"
+- "Should universities prioritize online courses over traditional in-person classes?"
+- "Is universal basic income a viable economic policy?"
+- "Should social media platforms be held liable for user content?"

+---

 ## Customization

-To modify the debate topic or agent behaviors:
+To modify the application's behavior:
 - Edit the system prompts in the agent files (pro_agent.py, con_agent.py, mod_agent.py)
 - Update the task descriptions in the task files (pro_task.py, con_task.py, mod_task.py)
 - Change the LLM model in main.py (e.g., from llama3 to another Ollama-supported model)